theNewDynamic/oregonsadventurecoast.com/content/event/9th-annual-bbq-blues-brews-on-the-bay.md

   image: "/img/bbq-blues-event-medium.jpg"

 ---
 **Get ready for 3 days of lip-smackin' BBQ, incredible brews and smokin' hot tunes.
-July 18-19, 2020. _Please note the new dates!_**
+July 17-19, 2020. _Please note the new dates!_**

 The Mill's BBQ, Blues & Brews on the Bay has grown into one of The Mill's most attended events.
 Finger lickin’ good barbecue, hand-crafted beers and smokin’ hot tunes at the BBQ, Blues & Brews on the Bay, Memorial Day Weekend.
 Whether you’re a grill master or just love to eat great barbecue, this event is for you.
-BBQ, Blues & Brews on the Bay, July 18 and 19, 2020 at The Mill Casino • Hotel & RV Park.
+BBQ, Blues & Brews on the Bay, July 17-19, 2020 at The Mill Casino • Hotel & RV Park.

 [Book your room now!](https://oregonsadventurecoast.com/lodging/ "Lodging on Oregon's Adventure Coast!")